CloudTestDrive/EventLabs/AppDev/container/tomcat_deploy.md

 ![](images/edit-service.png)

-- Now change the Host Port from 8080 to the port number assigned to you in the access document
+- Now change the Host Port to the port number assigned to you in the access document
+- Leave the Container Port unchanged at 8080
 - Save the Port configuration by clicking on the "Save" button

 ![](images/edit-port.png)